pqnelson/political-arithmetic/data/elections/presidential/exit_polls/README.md

 - `url` the URL where data was scrapped from (the state specific answers are taken from a different url, something like `http://cnn/base-url/STATE`, at least schematically)

+# Fox Exit Polls 2016

+These were scrapped from Fox News's website, though the responses appear to be independent of state.
+This makes the data seem questionable, at least for use on anything other than nation-wide analyses.